German stocks - Factors to watch on August 19

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT Aug 19 The DAX top-30 index looked set to open 0.3 percent higher on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0608 GMT.
+FRANKFURT Aug 19 The DAX top-30 index looked set to open 1 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0615 GMT.

 The following are some of the factors that may move German stocks: